tektoncd/cli/docs/README.md

     rpm -Uvh LINK-TO-THE-PACKAGE
     ```

-    If you are using Fedora 30/31, CentOS 7/8, EPEL, or RHEL 8, @chmousel
+    If you are using Fedora 30/31, CentOS 7/8, EPEL, or RHEL 8, @chmouel
     provides an unofficial `copr` package repository for installing the
     package: